 STAY TUNED to updates from public safety and government authorities or trusted media sources.
 Some communications systems may be down.
 During emergencies, simple text messages often work best.
 You may also want to have a battery powered or hand-crank radio.

 During any emergency, officials with the City of Los Angeles will do their best to communicate with Angelenos on as many platforms as possible.
 Some communications tools the City uses are:

 Public safety officials will communicate when it is safe to leave your shelter, where to go after, and what to do next.

 After a nuclear event, infrastructure and communications systems that power your television, cell phone, internet, and other information/communications tools may be impacted.
 The best way to get information or communicate with others may be older tools, such as battery-powered AM/FM radios, two-way radios (walkie talkies), or "ham" radios.

 A MORE RESILIENT LOS ANGELES

 The most important thing to remember is to stay calm.
 The likelihood of a nuclear event is low, but you should be prepared.
-Being prepared for a nuclear event will mean you’re also prepared for other things that can happen in Los Angeles, including earthquakes, floods, and fires.
-Together, we can be a more ready and resilient Los Angeles.
+Being prepared for a nuclear event will mean you’re also better prepared for other things that can -- and at some point most likely will -- happen in Los Angeles, including earthquakes, floods, and fires.
+Together, we can be a more ready and resilient City.